Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Conclusions

-Near-infrared photometry and spectroscopy from UKIDSS and FIRE align precisely with the WD continuum and show \emph{no} excess at 1–2.5\,$\mu$; any stellar or substellar companion hotter than $\approx700$\,K would present a detectable excess in the data.
-By computing irradiation temperatures along brown-dwarf evolutionary tracks, we rule out Roche-lobe-filling brown dwarf companions of all plausible masses and ages, confirming that J1901 is isolated, and the observed X-rays cannot be due to accretion from a binary companion in a CV system (a cold planet or a more distant brown dwarf transferring mass through winds would still be allowed).
+The near-infrared FIRE spectrum aligns with the WD continuum and shows no excess at 1--2.5\,$\mu$m; any stellar or substellar companion hotter than $\approx$\,700\,K would leave detectable molecular features in the data.
+By computing irradiation temperatures along brown dwarf evolutionary tracks, we rule out near Roche-lobe-filling brown dwarf companions of all plausible masses and ages, confirming that J1901 is isolated and that the observed X-rays cannot be due to accretion from a binary companion in a cataclysmic variable system.
+A cold planet or a more distant brown dwarf transferring mass through winds would still be allowed, although unlikely.
+Deeper infrared observations, particularly with \textit{JWST}/NIRCam or MIRI, could further constrain faint cool substellar companions or thermal emission from material at longer wavelengths.

-A joint fit to the \textit{Chandra}/ACIS-I and \textit{XMM–Newton}/EPIC spectra favours a single power-law model of photon index $\Gamma = 2.9_{-0.3}^{+0.4}$ over a two-temperature isothermal plasma model with Solar abundance and temperatures $kT=0.23\pm0.03$\,K and $kT = 2.95_{-0.81}^{+1.23}$\,K. The 0.25–10 keV luminosity is $(1.3\pm0.2)\times10^{27}\,$erg\,s$^{-1}$ and is modulated with a $\simeq600\%$ pulse fraction on the 6.94-min rotation period.
-The spectral shape is inconsistent with photospheric emission from the WD, and thus the X-ray emission is likely due to the interaction of the WD or its magnetosphere with circumstellar material.